themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 I suppose I should specify I am the author of both the Ur and the EVMFS.

-Completing either of those tasks will require quite some work on a decent amount of software projects, which of course won't be appropriate to have hosted entirely here, if not in extremis as links or if anything, as git submodules.
+Completing either of those tasks will require quite some work on a decent amount of software projects, all of which I am gonna include, except than if being told otherwise, as git submodules to this repository.

 The Hackaton terms require me to provide the jury, except than with you know, the code, or I suppose at least part of it, a presentation video for the project.

-If I am correct I have available until the 7th of April to present both of them.
-So, to speed up things and make myself more comfortable with managing all the work, the Project's details and everything, I am including in the repo a placeholder video which will be replaced with the real one before that date:
+If I am correct I have available until the 7th of April to present everything.
+So, to speed up things and make myself more comfortable with managing the tasks,
+I am including the following placeholder video which will be replaced with the real one before that date:

 [![Project's Presentation video](project-presentation-video.gif)]("https://github.com/themartiancompany/seamless-transactions-infinite-possibilities-hackaton/blob/main/project-presentation-video.mp4")

 ### Licenses